173TECH/sayn/docs/tasks/sql.md

     ```

 By using the `{{ src('my_table') }}` in your `FROM` clause, you are effectively telling SAYN that your task depends on the `my_table` table (or view).
 As a result, SAYN will look for the task that produces `my_table` and set it as a parent of this `sql` task automatically.
-Similarly, by using `{{ out('table') }}` anywhere in the script you can retrieve the proper name of the table to be created.
+Similarly, by using `{{ out('table') }}` anywhere in the script you can retrieve the full name of the table to be created.
 In this way, you also tell SAYN the output of the SQL script.

 !!! info
     The `out` macro is only applicable to the `script` materialisation, as in the other cases you won't need to access the output table as SAYN handles table creation for you.